US coronavirus relief package gets final approval | DW | 10.03.2021

 Included in the twin pandemic and economic rescue package is $400 billion in direct payments at $1,400 each to most Americans; $350 billion in aid to pandemic-crippled state and local governments as well as troubled entities from airlines to concert halls.

-The bill also increases federal funding for vaccine distribution and boost health care funding and tax breaks for poor households, including children.
+The bill also increases federal funding for vaccine distribution along with a boost in health care funding and tax breaks for poor households, including children.

 It also extends home eviction and foreclosure moratoriums, boosts food aid, and sets aside $130 billion for schools across the USA.